 These days, it seems like everyone in the world is engaging in e-commerce.
 The dry cleaners you have been using for years may suddenly accept Bitcoin as a form of payment.
 Similarly, the family-owned pharmacy down the street may have created a website to allow people to make purchases online and pick...

-Class Action Lawsuits in Commercial Litigation: What Business Owners Should Know
+Understanding Class Action Lawsuits for Business Owners in NY

 Liability is a serious concern for any business owner.
 If your business negligently harms someone, you could be the target of a personal injury lawsuit.
 Such a lawsuit could be crippling even for large businesses.
 For small businesses, it could be a death knell.